hubleto/developer/v0/book/content/pages/tutorials/hello-world-app/add-route-controller-and-view.md

 Each app is initialized during the Hubleto bootstrap.
 The initialization is done by executing `init()` method of each app in the order in which they have been registered.

-To create a routing table for HTTP GET requests, use `httpGet()` method of the main router which is available in `$this->main->router` property.
+To create a routing table for HTTP GET requests, use `httpGet()` method of the main router which is available in `$this->getRouter()` property.
 The method takes an array of routes as an argument and adds these routes to the router's routing table.

 > **REMEMBER** `$this->main` is the secret word for accessing the Hubleto main core.
 It contains project config, router, permission manager and other useful components.